ScalaConsultants/Scorex/elm/README.md

 `elm` is root for configuration for this project
 There are 4 sections inside it:
- - `node` which has basic information about particular node `app-name` and `name` are strings used to derive name that is given to akka actor system that is created for given node.
+ - `node` which has basic information about particular node

+    `app-name` and `name` - strings used to derive name that is given to akka actor system that is created for given node.

-    `version` is value that has to be 3 numbers separated with dots like `1.1.1` this value is passed to NetworkController and than used for handshake with other nodes
+    `version` - value that has to be 3 numbers separated with dots like `1.1.1` this value is passed to NetworkController and than used for handshake with other nodes

-    `shutdown-hook` is boolean value used to indicate that after application shutdown there should be message logged (in our case).
+    `shutdown-hook` - boolean value used to indicate that after application shutdown there should be message logged (in our case).

-    `key-pair-seed` is bas58 encoded value that is used to deterministically generate secret for wallet associated with given node
+    `key-pair-seed` - bas58 encoded value that is used to deterministically generate secret for wallet associated with given node

     example:
     ```
     node {